 Are available to offer advice and skilled nursing care within the community on referral by a GP.
 The hospital will normally arrange for a district nurse to call after discharge from hospital if nursing care is required.

-Our Midwife looks after the care of expectant mothers and the Mill Road and Cherry Hinton Surgeries are part of the Sky Team Midwives.
+Our Midwife looks after the care of expectant mothers of the Mill Road and Cherry Hinton Surgeries and is part of the Sky Team Midwives.
 If you have a confirmed pregnancy from taking a test please contact the surgery to make your booking appointment at around 8-10 weeks.
 Midwives are the main providers of care to women throughout pregnancy, birth and the postnatal period.
 They take the lead in care in low risk pregnancy and childbirth, which is their area of expertise, making referrals to the appropriate medical professionals if required.

 From Sky Team